blockchainsllc/in3-docs/docs/decentralizing_services.md

-# Decentralizing central services
+# Decentralizing Central Services

-*Important: This concept is still in early development and discussion and not implemented yet, but planned in future milestones.*
+*Important: This concept is still in early development, meaning it has not been implemented yet.*

-Many DAPPs still need some offchain-services, like search-services running on a server, which of course can be seen as single point of failure.
-In order to dectralize these even dapp-specific services they must fullfill these criteria:
+Many dApps still require some off-chain services, such as search functions running on a server, which, of course, can be seen as a single point of failure.
+To decentralize these dApp-specific services, they must fulfill the following criteria:

-1. **stateless** - since requests may be send to different servers they cannot hold a users state, which would only be available on one node.
+1. **Stateless**: Since requests may be sent to different servers, they cannot hold a user's state, which would only be available on one node.
-2. **deterministic** - all servers need to produce the exact same result
+2. **Deterministic**: All servers need to produce the exact same result.

-If these requirements are met, the service can be registered defining the server behavior in a docker image.
+If these requirements are met, the service can be registered, defining the server behavior in a docker image.

 ```eval_rst
 .. graphviz::